IBM/customer-churn-prediction/README.md

 npm start
 ```

-You can view the application in any browser by navigating to: `http://localhost:3000`.
+You can view the application in any browser by navigating to [http://localhost:3000](http://localhost:3000).
 Feel free to test it out.

 # Sample output